hacklabto/newyears_2025/README.md

 Hacky New Years is an annual collaborative project, where a hackerspace's members produce an artifact in quantity to be sent to other spaces.
 This can be a piece art, electronics, or literature.
-What ever the collaborators of that year come to consensus on.
+Whatever the collaborators of that year come to consensus on.

 https://knowledge.hacklab.to/wiki/Hacky_New_Years